wlloyduw/SAAF/python_template/README.md

 ### Getting Started

-To use the core FaaS Inspector framework, download the [Inspector.py](./src/Inspector.py) script into an existing Node.js project and simply import the module as shown below.
+To use the core FaaS Inspector framework, download the [Inspector.py](./src/Inspector.py) script into an existing Python project and simply import the module as shown below.

 FaaS Inspector also includes tools to deploy and develop new functions for each supported platform automatically.
 To make use of these tools, download the entire repository and follow the directions in the [test directory](./test).